design-automation-edu/urban-prototyping-2018/adrian/iteration3.md

 For Iteration 3, I wanted to introduce ways in which the site can connect to adjacent estates as well as within internal clusters.
 Here the plot is divided into 3 key clusters.

-1. Work-Live Zone is located nearest to the respective MRT Stations, facilitating residents who take the public transport.
+__1. Work-Live Zone__ is located nearest to the respective MRT Stations, facilitating residents who take the public transport.

-2. R&D Zone required larger volume buildings, and is located adjacent to the AYE, forming a buffer for the rest of the site.
+__2. R&D Zone__ requires larger volume buildings, and is located adjacent to the AYE, forming a buffer for the rest of the site.
 Plot of land required for industrial is reduced from previous iterations, allocating more spaces for the other zones.

-3. The Collaboration Zone, in the middle, contains a program mix of residential, retail and offices.
+__3. The Collaboration Zone__ in the middle, contains a program mix of residential, retail and offices.
 This zone is designed as a collaborative platform, connecting the adjacent clusters on site as well as direct linkage from NUS itself.
 Thereby establishing a common ground for research, business and industrial collaboration.

 With these plot zones in mind, I then proceeded to introduce typologies within each respective cluster, fulfilling the hybrid program mix.
 _(Grey: Industrial, Yellow: Residential, Red: Retail, Blue: Offices, Green: Parks)_